A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: -Complexes

 In the following, for every $a \in \A$ we fix a direction.\footnote{Although some of the resulting calculations will be different for different choices of directions, the quantities that are ultimately of interest, like the dimension of certain quotient spaces, will be independent of this choice of directions.} We will write $a = (v,v')$ if the direction of the edge $a$ has been chosen such that the edge starts at vertex $v$ and ends at vertex $v'$.
 For such an edge $a$, the boundary vertices are $v$ and $v'$.
 We formalize this as follows.

 \begin{definition} The boundary operator $\partial_1: C_1 \to C_0$, which maps $1$-chains to $0$-chains, is defined to be the (unique) linear map which satisfies

 \qedd \end{definition}

-We see that $\partial_1(a)$ not only gives the boundary vertices of a directed edge $a$, it also tells us which boundary vertex is the starting vertex and which boundary vertex is the ending vertex, namely, the vertices with coefficient $-1$ and $+1$, respectively.
+We see that $\partial_1(a)$ not only gives the boundary vertices of a directed edge $a$, but also tells us which boundary vertex is the starting vertex and which boundary vertex is the ending vertex, namely, the vertices with coefficients $-1$ and $+1$, respectively.
 Note that if $a = (v,v')$, then

 i.e., $-a$ represents the directed edge from $v'$ to $v$.